tips for pearls

 In ancient Rome, pearls were considered the ultimate status symbol.

 Native Americans have adored natural pearls.
-When Cristoforus Colombus found rivers in Venezuela and Panama to be sources of pearls, they started to overfish and in less than 100 years these natural sources have declined.
+When Cristoforus Colombus found rivers in Venezuela and Panama to be sources of pearls, they started to overfish, and in less than 100 years, these natural sources have declined.

 Elizabeth Taylor’s famous La Peregrina 16th-century pearl sold for US$11.8 million.

 The Chinese had been cultivating Freshwater pearls for hundreds of years.
-They learned early on how to implant a metal form or mold against the inner shell of the mussel and submerge it in the water for a few years while the mollusk coated the form with layers of nacre.
+They learned early on how to implant a metal form or mold against the inner shell of the mussel and submerge it in the water for a few years while the mollusk coated the paper with layers of nacre.
 The most popular form was a small sculpture of Buddha, but many other shapes were made.

 The spherical shape of pearls leads to many countries associating them with the moon.
 In ancient China, pearls were believed to protect from dragons.
 In Europe, pearls symbolize purity and modesty.